AymanNabih/flycode/README.md

       cd work/
       git clone https://github.com/dataplayer12/Fly-LSH.git

-- Installing requirements.txt in folder Fly-LSH:
+- Installing `requirements.txt` from the folder Fly-LSH:

       cd Fly-LSH/
       conda install --yes --file requirements.txt
-- (Optional) Verify packege installations:
+- (Optional) Verifying packages installation:

       conda list
 - Testing the Fly-LSH notebook: From the Jupyter Notebook, you can open `notebook.ipynb` on the path `work/Fly-LSH/` and then you can try to execute the code and see how it works.